Commands

 finish

 Complete a topic branch by merging it to its parent branch according to the configured merge strategy.
+The finish operation follows a state machine that handles merging, optional tag creation, child branch updates, and branch deletion, with conflict recovery support.

 Usage